 Listening to loud music can be fun and exhilarating.
 Doing so for long periods of time, however, leads to ear damage.
 It can be especially more damaging to children because their ears are less developed.
 Frequently listening to music at high levels can even lead to their hearing loss.

-The good news is that there is a device that allows both adults and children to enjoy their music without compromising their health – volume-limiting headphones.
+The good news is that there is a device that allows both adults and children to enjoy their music without compromising their health – volume-limiting headphones and earbuds.
 This article will tell you more about this wonderful invention, focusing primarily on volume-limiting headphones for children.
 After you finish reading, you will have the answers to the following questions:

 - Why do volume-limiting headphones matter?

 - How do they work?

 Volume limiting headphones are an asset because children today typically have unlimited access to phones and other devices that play noises.
 Headphones that do not have this volume limiting feature may emit sounds at levels that cause ear damage and even hearing loss if used overtime.

 Volume limiting headphones give you the assurance that your child cannot play music at dangerously high levels.
 This means he or she will be far less likely to damage their hearing.
 And, although this feature is designed for children, this kind of headphone can be used by people of all ages.
 You can protect your hearing, too!

 You and your child can be spared from a lifetime of ear damage or hearing loss.